ibm-cloud-security/app-id-sample-node/README.md

 In order to run it in production mode, use services such as Redis to store the relevant data.

 ## Development
-Any changes made to this sample file most also be uploaded to the [App ID Dashboard](https://github.ibm.com/security-services/app-id-dashboard/tree/development/src/server/samples).
+Any changes made to this sample most also be uploaded to the [App ID Dashboard](https://github.ibm.com/security-services/app-id-dashboard/tree/development/src/server/samples).

 ## License